mittagessen/kraken/docs/training.rst

         $ kraken -i input_1 output_1 -i input_2 output_2 ...

-Finally, there is an central repository containing freely available models.
+Finally, there is a central repository containing freely available models.
 Getting a list of all available models:

 .. code-block:: console